-- Controllers and processors engaged in cross border processing will be regulated primarily by the supervisory authority in the Member State where they have their "main establishment" or "single establishment".
-That authority will be the "lead supervisory authority" (Article - "Main establishment" is defined as: - For controllers, the place of its central administration in the EU will be their main establishment, unless decisions on the processing of personal data are taken in another establishment in the EU which has the power to implement such decisions, in which case that decisionmaking establishment will be the main establishment. - For processors, the place of its central administration in the EU will be their main
+- The GDPR aims to make it easier for multinational companies to do business across the EU by making them subject to one supervisory authority rather than a supervisory authority in each Member State in which it operates.
+The GDPR, as adopted, contains a "lite" one stop shop mechanism built on detailed cooperation and consistency provisions (Chapter VII). - Controllers and processors engaged in cross border processing will be regulated by the supervisory authority in the Member State where they have their "main establishment".
+That authority will be the "lead supervisory authority" (Article 56(1)). - "Main establishment" is defined as: - For controllers, the place of its central administration in the EU will be their main establishment, unless decisions on the processing of personal data are taken in another establishment in the EU which has the power to implement such decisions, in which case that decision-making